By Malika Kahn

 There are many different dialects, accents, and styles that come from Arabic.
 For instance, if one traveled to Egypt, then Lebanon, then Jordan – they would hear three very different variations of the language we call Arabic.
 But if one visited mosques in each of those countries, they would hear no difference in the recitation of the Quran during prayer.
 So the question is – what is the difference between the Arabic of the Quran and spoken Arabic?

 We can split up the language of Arabic into two main categories – the first being colloquial Arabic.
 Colloquial Arabic is the spoken Arabic language we hear all over the world in many, many different countries.
 But because of different cultures, experiences, customs, and traditions passed down over time in each and every one of these countries – their own languages are very different.
-One could even could even say that they are heir own different languages, not just dialects.
+One could even say that they are heir own different languages, not just dialects.
 For example, in many languages, such as Jordanian Arabic and Lebanese Arabic, a car is called “sayyarah.”
 But in Egyptian Arabic, a car is called “‘arabiyyah,” which is named after the caravans of the Arabs, as they were originally a bedouin people!
 Languages are fluid just like human beings, so they are ever-changing, just as we are.
 Most spoken Arabic we hear, regardless of the dialect, is considered colloquial Arabic.

 The second category is classical Arabic, which we can split it up into two further categories: Quranic Arabic and Modern Standard Arabic.
 The latter is what is used in books, movies, radio, newspapers, journals, articles, debates, speeches, news channels on television, and so on.
 It is the “formal” version of Arabic, used for more professional settings.
 It is also what is taught in colleges and universities.
 If a student decided to take Arabic as their language requirement, Modern Standard Arabic is what they would be learning.